theogpt/theogpt.github.io/lives-of-alcyone/index.md

 The baby had been left with his nurse in an upper room, but she had gone out, confiding her charge to some fellow-servants.

 These fled downwards on the alarm of fire, forgetting the baby, and the terrified nurse, rushing for the child, fell back at the sight of the blazing staircase, which was the only way to the nursery.
-Wringing her hands, she screamed out:"The child! the child”, but dare not face the roaring flames which barred the road."My boy?"gasped Alcyone, and sprang up through the sea of fire.
+Wringing her hands, she screamed out: "The child! the child”, but dare not face the roaring flames which barred the road."My boy?"gasped Alcyone, and sprang up through the sea of fire.
 Several of the stairs had already fallen, leaving only in some places the supporting wooden bars not yet burned through, though blazing.
 Desperately she plunged on, climbing, slipping, leaping across the gaps through which the flames flaring upwards, caught her garments and scorched her flesh.
 Surely no human strength would suffice to carry her to the top!
 But mother' s love is omnipotent, and, in less time than it takes to tell it, she reached the room where the baby lay.

 Smoke was pouring into it, and she wrapped an unburnt fragment of clothing across her mouth and crawled along the floor.
 The babe, crowing at the dancing flames, stretched out chubby arms to his mother, and, catching him up, she pressed his face into her bosom and fled downwards with her boy close wrapped in her arms.
 Again she crossed that burning torrent, her body nude, her hair blazing, the diamonds dropping from it, flashing back the flames.
 Somehow she reached the bottom, the open air, and fell prostrate outside, shielding the babe even as she fell.
 He was unhurt, but she was dying, and in less than an hour she breathed her last.
 More out of her body than in it, too terribly injured to retain feeling, she was scarce conscious of suffering, and her last smile seemed to be on the freed astral form, as it bent over the rescued boy.
 Is it not the karma she made, by dying for Surya then, being reaped in the present opportunity given to Alcyone to serve the Blessed one again?